Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

 > If you only created one Service Principal above, you only need to create one Service Connection for now.

 These service connections can be created in the Azure DevOps Portal or via the `az devops` CLI.
 Create them using either one of these two methods.
+Make sure that you specify the right credentials for the **service principal created earlier**.

 #### Use Azure DevOps Portal